yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 ### Edit /etc/php/php-fpm.conf

-To allow php-fpm listen on every interface you must look for listen directive and set its value like this
+To allow php-fpm listen on every interface you must look for the listen directive and set its value.
+Ex

 ```
 listen 9000